 What does the azimuth number tell you?

 Azimuth is a compass bearing for the sun.
 NOAA's solar glossary defines it as "measured clockwise from true north to the point on the horizon directly below the object" — so 0° is north, 90° east, 180° south, 270° west.
-Every window in this calendar puts the sun between 45° and 72°: northeast to east-northeast, low over the land.
+Every morning window in this calendar puts the sun between 57° and 83°: northeast to east, low over the land.

 Stand facing the Pacific and that sun is behind you.
 Practically: